aaronwu001/aaronwu-personal-website/data/articles/beyond-the-code/en.md

 So, I looked at my end goal and worked backward.
 To get the career I wanted, I needed early-career experience.
 To get that, I needed internships.
 It’s like rolling a snowball—you have to start as early as possible.

-When I looked at the Canadian job market and the immigration points system, the math simply didn’t add up.
-The US market offered a significantly higher ceiling.
-But there was a catch: the US has strict CPT rules for international students, meaning I had to complete two full semesters before I could legally work off-campus.
+When I checked the job boards, the bleak Canadian tech market was a harsh wake-up call.
+Combined with a rigid immigration points system, even a solid job didn't guarantee I could stay.
+The US offered a much higher ceiling, but strict CPT rules meant I had to complete two full semesters before legally working off-campus.

+Sure, I could have just clung to my prestigious degree, prayed for a lucky break in a scarce market, or started my career outside the Americas to try again later.
+But I refused to leave my career to chance.
+I decided to change the battlefield entirely—trading my "school name advantage" for the chance to build my own credibility from scratch.
+Working backward from my end goal, it was the only move that made sense.

 **I had to move fast.**

 I strategically transferred to Rutgers University.
 Was it a "safer" choice?
 Maybe not to everyone.
 But Rutgers gave me the academic bandwidth to dive deep into the software job market.
 People told me to wait and build my portfolio, but I realized that if you are proactive enough to reverse-engineer what you need, the path can be flexible.

 ## The 5 Core Lessons I Learned the Hard Way